maarten-pennings/Lego-Mindstorms/ms4/faq.md

  - I passed just a filename in the example, but you can specify a full path.
  - The file `data.log` has no path, so it is written to the current directory.
    As it turns out, that is the root.
- - How do I find my file.
+ - How do I find my file?
    In the question "Which files are in the Python filesystem?" you'll find an `ls()` command, which works in REPL.
    If you run that, we get the following file list (abridged).
 At the end we find our `data.log`.